omfen/fenntech-internal-system/replit.md

 ## Overview

 This full-stack web application, FennTech Pricing System, streamlines inventory pricing and management.
 It features two core functionalities: processing PDF invoices for Intcomex pricing with category-based markups and GCT, and calculating Amazon product prices using a Cost+7% formula with value-based markups.
 Both systems generate email reports and maintain comprehensive pricing histories.
 Beyond pricing, the system has evolved into a full-fledged operational hub, incorporating customer inquiry management, quotation requests, work orders with automated email notifications, a ticketing system, call logs, and comprehensive task management.
 It includes robust user authentication with role-based access control, multi-domain support, and a comprehensive change tracking system with detailed audit trails and an activity feed.
+The system uses SendGrid for reliable email delivery with admin@fenntechltd.com as the verified sender.
 The system aims to enhance operational efficiency, improve customer service, and provide comprehensive oversight for FennTech.

 ## User Preferences